 Don’t make the mistake of ignoring your online presence, especially if you’re active on various social media sites.

-6. Learn to enjoy the process of changing your career
+6. Try to enjoy the adventure of changing your career

 Sure, making a career change at 40 can be scary…but it’s also a very exciting time in your life.
 This is your chance to create a new life, start fresh, and use your brain and body in a whole new way.
 Bolles says if you’re not having fun changing your career, you’re not doing it right.